epi-project/brane-documentation/user-guide/src/branescript/expressions.md

 [<elem>, <elem>, <...>]
 ```

-For example, I might define an array that stores the sequence of 1 to 5:
+For example, the following defines an array that stores the integers 1 through 5:
 ```branescript
 let one_to_five := [ 1, 2, 3, 4, 5 ];
 ```